15 Visualization

 1. Choose a recent piece of research that you’ve heard about and try to sketch the “design plot” with pencil and paper.
 What does and doesn’t work?
 How does your sketch differ from the visualizations in the paper?

 2. The “design plot” idea that we’ve discussed here can run into problems when an experimental design is too complex to show on a single plot.
 Imagine you had data from a trial of attention deficit hyperactivity disorder (ADHD) treatment that manipulated both whether a medication was given and whether patients received therapy in a crossed design.
-The researchers measured two different outcomes: parent report symptom severity and teacher report symptom severity in four different time-points (baseline, 3 months, 6 months, and 9 months).
+The researchers measured two different outcomes: parent report symptom severity and teacher report symptom severity in four different time-points (baseline, three months, six months, and nine months).
 How could you show the data from such an experiment in a transparent way?

 There are many good introductions to data visualization.
 Here are two social-science focused books whose advice we agree with and that also contain a lot of practical information and helpful R code for the same packages we use here.

-• Healy, K. (2019).
+• Healy, Kieran (2018).
 Data Visualization: A Practical Introduction.
-Princeton University Press.
 Princeton University Press.
 Available free online at https://socviz.co.

 For a more classical treatment, see: